5 ways to drive revenue for your student-let landlords

 Renovate to offer quality

-Student lets are likely to be for three people or more, meaning it will be a high traffic property in general.
-Newer and more economical amenities (boiler, shower, etc.) will equate to less maintenance in the long run, and help keep the amount paid out in bills low.
-You'll also be able to charge higher rents the better the quality, in line with the market average.
+Newer and more economical amenities, such as a boiler or shower, will equate to less maintenance in the long run, and help keep the amount paid out in bills low.

 Have an in-depth inventory

 If damage to the property needs to come out of the security deposit, you'll need to make sure that the original inventory clearly outlines the state of everything from the start of the tenancy.
-Deposit disputes are best avoided for everyone involved, and a clear inventory will make for an easier discussion, to help your landlords' property stay profitable.

 You could also suggest contents and liability insurance to your tenants.
 This would help assure them that their own belongings are protected and, with liability included too, they can have more peace of mind if they were to damage any of the landlords' fixtures and fittings.